prafullKrRj/buildYourOwnApp/README.md

 - **:common**: Shared models, utilities, and core logic
 - **:customer**: Customer-facing screens and features

+### How to use

+For Admin: use "admin" as username and "password" as password For Customer: Either create account or login using username: "customer", password: "password"

 ### Tech Stack

 - **Language**: 100% Kotlin